What is EBITA?

 Significance of EBITA

 Income and expenses from investments, taxes, loan interests, and various types of depreciation, considered to determine the net profit of a company, often do not directly relate to a company’s success.
-The net income reflects the overall profitability of a company, whereas EBITA reflects the operation profitability.
+The net income reflects the overall profitability of a company, whereas EBITA reflects the operating profitability.

 EBITA value can be either positive or negative.
 A positive EBITA value indicates the efficiency of the operation of a company, showing the cash flow amount available with the company to pay dividends or reinvest in business growth.
 A negative EBIT is not acceptable as it indicates that the company may be facing troubles in managing the cash flows or making profits.